-The Freedom of Information Act ("FOIA") is a federal statute that entitles every person access to certain information from the federal government.2 A person can file a request under this act, called a "FOIA request," to any federal agency to request documents about themselves or others.
+The Freedom of Information Act ("FOIA") is a federal statute that entitles every person access to certain information from the federal government.
+A person can file a request under this act, called a "FOIA request," to any federal agency to request documents about themselves or others.
 The statute mandates that a federal agency "shall make the records promptly available" to anyone who "reasonably describes those records" and makes the request "in accordance with published rules."
 FOIA requests are available to "any person," regardless of immigration status.
-Throughout this manual, the "requester" is the individual who is requesting the records while the "subject" is the individual who is the subject of the FOIA request.
-In some cases, this may be the same person.
+According to USCIS, "requester" is the individual whose record is being sought, also referred to as the "subject of record.3" A third party can make a FOIA request on behalf of someone else as long as requirements for consent are met, and they are called a third-party requester.